OAIE/oaie-sketch/README.md

 - detects changes and colors sync buttons
 - can add a "baked" viz into the document as a viewer storage
 - uses viz as metadata (node position) storage
+- sync graph into yaml, sync yaml into graph

 ![oaie-sketch.png](oaie-sketch.png)